20086080/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

 > Abstraction is the process of including only essential information from a whole process in a class and omitting complex internal implementation details if they are not relevant to the current project.
-This class only forms a blueprint for other classes and cannot be initiated.
-It can contain abstract methods and interfaces.
+This class only forms a blueprint for a class and cannot be initiated.
 The specific task behaviours are defined in sub-class methods as required and not in the abstract class.
+An example is the Blinkable class and blink method (in blink.py) which is inherited and coded in class Happy.
 The abc (Abstract Base Class) module is used to create abstract classes and interfaces where all methods specified in the abstract class as place holders need to have relevant code in the subclass which links to the abstract super class.

 >In happy.py, class Happy has a parent class Blinkable which has an abs class Blinkable and method blink() as a blueprint.
 Because of this, class Happy has to have a method called blink() with the code for the specific required behaviour.